travigd/documentation/server/3.0.0/setting-up-varnish-in-linux.md

 }
 ```

-Finally you would type `sudo service varnish restart` to restart varnish and you should be up and running with a reverse proxy.
+Finally you would `sudo service varnish restart` to restart varnish and you should be up and running with a reverse proxy.
 If you want to check out the status of varnish you can check with `varnishstat` from the command line.